GrinSync/.github/Documentation/Developer Guide.md

     return Scaffold(...)
   }
 ```
-The widgets that make up the page UI/interface go within the Scaffold call.
+The widgets that comprise the page UI/interface go within the Scaffold call.
 We suggest going through this tutorial to learn how to add UI elements: https://codelabs.developers.google.com/codelabs/flutter-codelab-first?hl=en#0